HaoRui22/file_search_tool/README.md

 This is a small practice project for learning Python.
 The project involves building a command-line file search tool using Python.

 Two modes:
-- File Content Search: Matches files based on keywords in their content.
+- File Content Search: Matches files based on keywords in their text content.
 - Filename Search: Matches files based on keywords in their filenames.

 You can specify a particular directory to search within.